Looking for a special soup to serve this holiday season? Consider this creamy sweet potato soup!

 - 3/4 cup milk

-1 Melt the butter in a large, heavy-bottomed pot over medium-high heat.
-Add the chopped onion and sauté for 5 minutes, or until the onions are soft and translucent.
-Add the celery and leek, cook for about 5 minutes.
-Add garlic and cook a minute more.
+1 Cook the onions, celery, leeks, and garlic: Melt the butter in a large, thick-bottomed pot over medium-high heat.
+Add the chopped onions and sauté for 3 to 4 minutes, then add the celery and leeks and sauté for 5 more minutes until softened.
+Add the garlic and cook a minute more.

 2 Add the sweet potatoes, chicken stock, cinnamon stick, and nutmeg.
 Increase the heat to high and bring to a boil.
-Reduce heat to a simmer, and simmer uncovered until the sweet potatoes are tender, about 20 minutes.
+Reduce heat to a simmer, and simmer uncovered until the sweet potatoes can be easily pierced with a fork, about 20 minutes.

-3 Remove cinnamon stick.
+3 Blend the soup: Remove cinnamon stick.
 Use an immersion blender to purée the soup or work in batches and purée the soup in a standing blender.

-4 Mix in the cream, milk, and maple syrup to the soup, and heat on medium low until the soup is heated through.
-Season soup to taste with salt and pepper.
+4 Add the cream and milk to the soup, and heat on medium until the soup is heated through.
+Add salt and pepper to taste.